 ACE Environmental Team Styrofoam Recycling Program

-Starting in 2018, ACE will be piggy-backing onto the existing Styrofoam recycling program at First Congregational United Church of Christ Naperville where we hold our monthly meetings.
+In 2018, ACE started to piggyback onto the existing Styrofoam recycling program at First Congregational United Church of Christ Naperville where we hold our monthly meetings.

 What Can Be Recycled?